Brownfields financial tax incentive program

 A brownfield property is a vacant or underused place where past industrial or commercial activities may have left the soil or water contaminated.

-Cleaning up the contamination and reusing the land to make way for places like houses, offices, schools and recreation centres slows urban sprawl and supports:
+Cleaning up the contamination and reusing the land to make way for places like homes, businesses, schools and recreation centres slows urban sprawl and supports:

 - neighbourhood rejuvenation